 Contact: Amelia Keyser-Gibson, Masters student, ,

 Tucked within the University of Washington Botanic Gardens and the Youth and Family Education Programs is the Fiddleheads Forest School

-Description: This volunteer position will assist the lead teachers with all aspects of implementing a weekly, part-day nature preschool program.
-This position will assists in classes of up to 14 students while spending the vast majority of that time outdoors, exploring the natural world through age-appropriate lessons and activities.
+This volunteer position will assist the lead teachers with all aspects of implementing a weekly, part-day nature preschool program.
+This position will assist in classes of up to 14 students while spending the vast majority of that time outdoors, exploring the natural world through age-appropriate lessons and activities.

 Weekdays only.
 Orientation provided.

 Assisting lead teachers in the implementation of age-appropriate curriculum, and activities to 3-6 year olds enrolled in a nature preschool.
 Modeling a healthy relationship with and curiosity for the natural world, and acting in a professional and compassionate manner at all times.